openwms/org.openwms.common.comm.osip/README.md

 # Purpose

-This standalone and runnable Spring Boot application is an implementation of the [OSIP specification](https://interface21-io.gitbook.io/osip/) that communicates with the OSIP TCP/IP message format with subsystems like PLC or Raspberry Pi.
-These kind of subsystems almost lack of resources and do not provide a higher level protocol on top of TCP/IP.
+This standalone and runnable Spring Boot application is an implementation of the [OSIP specification](https://interface21-io.gitbook.io/osip/) that communicates with the subsystems, like a PLC or a Raspberry Pi, using the OSIP TCP/IP message format.
+This kind of subsystems lack of resources and do not provide a higher level protocol on top of TCP/IP.
 The implementation is aware of multiple tenants (e.g. projects) and may run in the cloud with different port settings.
 Note: Instantiating multiple instances of the driver component with same port settings is not possible.
-Each instance must have it's own configuration, in particular TCP/IP port settings.
+Each instance must have its own configuration, in particular its own TCP/IP port settings.
 A project (tenant) may have multiple drivers deployed, all running on different ports.

 # Operation Modes

-A driver instance can be started in different operation modes: **Simplex** or **Duplex** communication and **Client** or **Server** connection mode.
+A driver instance can be started in different operation modes: **Simplex** or **Duplex** communication with either **Client** or **Server** connection mode.
 All four can be arbitrary combined.

 ## Simplex Communication

-Simplex communication means a client application connecting to the driver uses one Socket for inbound communication and another Socket for the outbound.
-So sending and receiving messages is handled with separated and dedicated Socket connections.
+Simplex communication means a client application connecting to the driver uses one socket for inbound communication and another socket for the outbound.
+So sending and receiving messages is handled through separated and dedicated socket connections.

 With the simplex communication mode the inbound communication is configured differently as the outbound communication.
-This way the driver creates two separate ConnectionFactories, one for inbound and one for outbound.
-Each Socket can be configured either in **client** or **server** mode.
-A _client_ configured Socket tries to connect to a listening server whereas configured as _server_ the driver opens a Socket itself and listens for incoming connections.
+This way the driver creates two separate `ConnectionFactories`, one for inbound and one for outbound.
+Each socket can be configured either in **Client** or **Server** mode.
+A _Client_ configured Socket tries to connect to a listening server whereas configured as _Server_ the driver opens a socket itself and listens for incoming connections.

 A typical simplex configuration looks like: